 Did you know?

-Because natural gas is colorless, odorless, and tasteless, mercaptan (a chemical that smells like sulfur) is added before distribution, to give natural gas a distinct unpleasant odor (it smells like rotten eggs).
-This added smell serves as a safety device by allowing it to be detected in the atmosphere in cases where leaks occur.
+Because natural gas is colorless, odorless, and tasteless, distributors add mercaptan (a chemical that smells like sulfur) to give natural gas a distinct unpleasant odor (it smells like rotten eggs).
+This added odor serves as a safety measure to help detect leaks in natural gas pipelines.

-If a site seems promising, an exploratory well may be drilled to collect data on the formation to find out if it contains enough natural gas to be produced economically.
-Once a formation is proven for economical production, one or more production wells are drilled down into the formation, and natural gas flows up through the wells to the surface.
-In the United States and in a few other countries, natural gas is produced directly from shale and other types of rock formations that contain natural gas in pores within the rock.
+If a site seems promising, an exploratory well is drilled and tested.
+Once a formation is proven to be economic for production, one or more production (or development) wells are drilled down into the formation, and natural gas flows up through the wells to the surface.
+In the United States and a few other countries, natural gas is produced directly from shale and other types of rock formations that contain natural gas in pores within the rock.
 The rock formation is fractured by forcing water, chemicals, and sand down a well.
 This releases the natural gas from the rock, and the natural gas flows up the well to the surface.
 Wells drilled to produce oil may also produce associated natural gas.

 The natural gas withdrawn from a well is called wet natural gas because it usually contains liquid hydrocarbons and nonhydrocarbon gases.
 Methane and other useful gases are separated from the wet natural gas near the site of the well or at a natural gas processing plant.
-The processed gas is called dry or consumer-grade natural gas.
-This natural gas is sent through pipelines to underground storage fields and/or to distribution companies, and then to consumers.
+The processed natural gas is called dry or consumer-grade natural gas.
+This natural gas is sent through pipelines to underground storage fields or to distribution companies and then to consumers.

 Coal may contain coalbed methane, which can be captured when coal is mined.
 Coalbed methane can be added to natural gas pipelines without any special treatment.
-Another source of methane is biogas that is produced in landfills and in machines called digesters.
+Another source of methane is biogas, which forms in landfills and in vessels called digesters.